jonnydiamond/DatabricksAutomation/src/pipelines/dbkframework/documentation.md

 >
 >	 class Engine

 This is the core of the framework.
-It configures the environment to interact with the remote Databricks cluster.
+It configures the environment to interact with the remote Databricks.

 Instantiate the current object